horacio1986/rocketdoo_docs/docs/windows.md

 to develop with Rocketdoo and VSCode.

 Assuming you already have WSL2 installed on your computer, properly configured with sudo access to the user you created.
-Access to the user you created.
-Let's continue with some necessary steps to get our machine ready to develop with Rocketdoo and VSCode. ready to be able to develop with ROCKETDOO.
+Let's continue with some necessary steps to get our machine ready to develop with Rocketdoo and VSCode.

 Remember that you can use any Linux distribution, although for daily use we suppose that Ubuntu 20/22/24.04 or Debian 11/12 should be able to handle it.

 ## Necessary Steps: